dekuNukem/joyAnalog/NintenDAC_mini/README.md

 ## Command protocol

 NintenDAC mini uses a simple serial command protocol.
 To use it open the port at any baud rate, then send a command in ASCII string.
-The board will send a respond back.
+The board will send a response back.

 Commands should be in lower case, and end with a single `\n`.